-Feb.
-25, 2014: Guest Speaker, "Law and Lawyering in DC," University of California-Washington Center, Washington, DC.
-My remarks and responses to questions posed by third-year law students during a round-table discussion focused on legal policymaking and my career in public service.
+November 2018 [date unknown]: Guest Speaker, "Federal Government Lawyering," Columbia Law School, Washington, District of Columbia.
+I addressed law students about policymaking and my career in public service and transition to the private sector.
 I have no notes, transcript, or recording.
-The University of California-Washington Center is located at 1608 Rhode Island Avenue, NW, Washington, DC 20036.
+The address for the University of California-Washington Center is 1608 Rhode Island Avenue, Northwest, Washington, District of Columbia 20036.